Our

 scored.
 The entrants also chose their ideal

-‘virtual’ classic car which would be eligible for the
+‘virtual’ classic car which would be eligible for

 ‘Car of the Event’ award.